ibrahem50/repo-radar/README.md

 ### State & data layer

-**Tracked repos slice** stores the full `TrackedRepoInfo` object (name, owner, avatar, stars, issues, language, description) — not just the `fullName` string.
+**Tracked repos slice** stores the full `TrackedRepoInfo` object (name, owner, avatar, stars, issues, language, description, pushed date) — not just the `fullName` string.
 This means:

 - The Tracked Repos page renders immediately with zero API calls on mount.
 - Stars for the chart come directly from the stored data — no extra network requests.